-V. Individual criminal responsibility
+IV.
+Individual criminal responsibility

-- The accused is individually criminally responsible for the crimes alleged in violation of Section 14 of UNTAET Regulation 2000/15. - 114 Under section 14.2 and 14.3(a) to (c) individual criminal responsibility results if the individual committed, planned, instigated, ordered, solicited, induced, aided, abetted or otherwise assisted in the commission of the crimes, or attempted commission.
+- The accused is individually criminally responsible for the crimes alleged in violation of Section 14 of UNTAET Regulation 2000/15. - Under section 14.2 and 14.3(a) to (c) individual criminal responsibility results if the individual committed, planned, instigated, ordered, solicited, induced, aided, abetted or otherwise assisted in the commission of the crimes, or attempted commission.
 According to Sect.
-14.3 (d) individual criminal responsibility also results if an individual in any other way contributes to the commission or attempted commission of the crime, if such contribution is intentional and is either (i) made with the aim of furthering the criminal activity or purpose of a group; or (ii) is made with the knowledge of the intention of the group to commit the crime. - As regards Murder the accused are individually responsible according to Sect.
-14.3 (a) because they committed the crimes either themselves or through others. - As regards Deportation or Forcible Transfer they made use of their position as militia commanders to commit the crimes through their subordinates.
+14.3 (d) individual criminal responsibility also results if an individual in any other way contributes to the commission or attempted commission of the crime, if such contribution is intentional and is either (i) made with the aim of furthering the criminal activity or purpose of a group; or (ii) is made with the knowledge of the intention of the group to commit the crime. - With respect to the murder of Luis Boco Siri and Agapito de Araujo it has been proved that the accused João Sarmento together with others took part in the beating and killing.
+Therefore he is individually responsible according to Sect.
+14.3 (a) U. R 2000/15.